mehulagg/gitlab/doc/integration/omniauth.md

 ## Bypassing two factor authentication

-Starting with GitLab 12.3, this allows users to login with the specified providers without two factor authentication.
+Starting with GitLab 12.3, this allows users to log in with the specified providers without two factor authentication.

 Define the allowed providers using an array, e.g. `["twitter", 'google_oauth2']`, or as